 The Identity servers page appears.

-The Add domain dialog box appears.
+The Add SAML app page appears.

-In the Name box, enter the domain name that you want to associate users with.
+On the General tab, in the Name box, enter the domain name that you want to associate users with.

 The SAML application is created using the domain name.

-In the Upload IDP metadata box, browse to the XML file that contains the IdP metadata, and then click Open.
+On the Identity provider metadata tab, in the Upload IDP metadata box, browse to the XML file that contains the IdP metadata, and then click Open.

 This value is automatically generated and is used in the SP metadata file.
 The format of the value is https://mycompany:443/webconsole.